Choose the theme you are interested in:

 What about recycling and waste management?

 You can become involved either as a volunteer or as a sponsor.
 We can always use more hands to set up tables and chairs in the morning (for this, just come down at 7:30am to Craigflower-Kosapsom Park), take down tables and chairs in the evening, set up road hockey, or be zone captains.
 If you would like to volunteer at or sponsor the event, please connect with us via our contact page.
-To become a performer, vendor, or to participate in the car show, please see the questions below.

 Please go to our Vendors & Participants page.